 An overheating engine surrounded by junk food as a metaphor for brain inflammation

 When a person eats a lot of sugary foods, soda, ultra-processed foods, and unhealthy fats, it is like putting the wrong fuel or engine oil into the vehicle.
-These foods can increase inflammation in the brain, which makes it harder to cope, harder to control emotions, and harder to sleep well.
-An inflamed brain reacts faster, feels overwhelmed more easily, and has trouble calming down.
-This does not mean someone is weak—it means the brain is overheating.
+These foods can increase inflammation in the brain, making it harder to cope, control emotions, and sleep well.

 Menu Options and Meal Ideas

-The meals below are designed to support your brain and mental health by giving it steady energy (carbohydrates), building blocks for brain messengers (protein), healthy fats to support brain signals, and fiber to keep your energy stable and your nervous system calm.
+The meals below are designed to support your brain and mental health by giving it steady energy, building blocks for brain messengers, healthy fats to support brain signals, and fiber to keep your energy stable and your nervous system calm.

 Peanut butter banana toastWhole-grain toast, peanut butter, banana, milk